pavitra-kanagaraj/US-Inflation-forecasting/README.md

 # Inflation_forecasting
-Quarterly inflation forecasting using FRED-QD Dataset
+Quarterly inflation forecasting using FRED-QD Dataset in R